Alton Pancras: History

 Evidence of prehistoric human activity within the parish includes two round barrows on the hills to the east of the village (one on West Hill and one on Church Hill), the remains of 'Celtic' fields and strip lynchets on many of the surrounding hills, and a possible settlement just south of the summit of Church Hill.
 Dating is not definite but the 'Celtic' fields were probably in use between the Bronze Age and the end of the Romano-British period.
 The possible settlement is probably Romano-British.
 Subsequent cultivation, particularly in modern times, has destroyed much of the evidence.

 The village itself was likely first settled by Saxons during the expansion of the Kingdom of Wessex.
 The name of the village was then Awultune, meaning in West Saxon 'village at the source of the river' (the River Piddle).
 The village was previously two separate settlements: Barcombe and Alton, both of which had their own open field system.
 In 1086 in the Domesday Book the village was recorded as Altone.
 It had 26 households, was in Cerne, Totcombe and Modbury Hundred, and the tenant-in-chief was the Bishop of Salisbury.
 Local tradition believes that after conversion to Christianity, the village name incorporated the little-known St Pancras and that by the time of the Battle of Agincourt (1415), was known as Aulton Pancras.
 However, in Christopher Saxton's map of 1575 it is still known as 'Ælton' and in John Speed's map of 1610, it is listed as 'Alton'.
 In a later 1760 map by Emanuel Bowen, the village is listed as 'Alton Pancras'.

 The current church was restored in the 19th century after an earlier Norman church was near collapse.
-All that remains of the old church is the 15th century tower and a Norman arch.
+All that remains of the old church is the 15th-century tower and a Norman arch.
 The church organ used to be a fairground organ.
 The floor tiles were created by Poole Pottery.

 Governance

-Alton Pancras is in the West Dorset parliamentary constituency which is currently represented in the UK national parliament by the Conservative Member of Parliament Oliver Letwin.
-In local government, Alton Pancras is governed by Dorset Council at the county level.
+For elections to the Parliament of the United Kingdom, Alton Pancras is in the West Dorset parliamentary constituency.

-In national parliament and district council elections, Dorset is divided into several electoral wards, with Alton Pancras being within Piddle Valley ward.
-In county council elections, Alton Pancras is in the Three Valleys electoral division, one of 42 divisions that elect councillors to Dorset Council.
+In local government, Alton Pancras is in the Dorset unitary authority.
+For elections to Dorset Council it is in the Chalk Valleys electoral ward.

 At the parish level – the lowest tier of local government – Alton Pancras is one of three parishes governed by Piddle Valley Group Parish Council.
 The other parishes are Piddlehinton and Piddletrenthide.